iogeek/Gardening4Engineers/_garden/diyHydroponic.md

 # Documenting my hydroponic setup
-Before building your own hydroponics, I encourage folks to start with something small and simple.
+Before building your own hydroponics, I strongly encourage to start with something small and simple.
 My first setup was a simple bucket similar to [University of Florida blog](https://blogs.ifas.ufl.edu/orangeco/2020/04/09/set-it-and-forget-it-hydroponics/).
 There is a lot of figure out  (lighting, nutrients, leaks, clogs, etc).

 [Oklahoma State](https://extension.okstate.edu/fact-sheets/hydroponics.html) has a great primer of the different types of hydroponic systems.